 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-A random letter is a letter drawn at random from an alphabet.
-Generally the usual Latin alphabet of 26 letters (from A to Z).
+A random letter is a letter selected at random from a given alphabet.
+The standard Latin alphabet consists of 26 letters, from A to Z.

-Example: A, B, or C has 1 chance out of 26 of being picked
+Example: A, B, or C has a 1 in 26 chance of being drawn.

 Check the option Prefer the most used letters